Ambiguous Evaluation Criteria Cause Weak Answers

 “All criteria matter equally” is rarely true.
 When you do not rank, the model averages, and averages are mediocre.

-How to spot it: when the model trades off, it picks the wrong one to sacrifice.
+How to spot it: when the model trades off, it sacrifices the criterion you cared about most.

 Before you change anything